 What health professionals are involved in taking care of people with coronary artery disease?

 Following the diagnosis of coronary artery disease (CAD), you should visit your primary care physician every few months to track your condition and ensure that your treatment is going as planned.
-If you develop complications or need special procedures (such as cardiac catheterization or open-heart surgery), you may require treatment from a variety of specialists.
+If you have complications or need special procedures (such as cardiac catheterization or open-heart surgery), you may need treatment from a variety of specialists.

 Understanding your health professionals' roles

-Depending on the severity of your CAD and whether you have already developed complications, you may need a team of health professionals to help treat your disease and manage your treatment plan.
+Depending on how severe your CAD is and whether you already have complications, you may need a team of health professionals to help treat your disease and manage your treatment plan.

-Although you may not require assistance from all of these providers, it is helpful to be aware of the full range of professionals you may encounter at some point during the course of your treatment.
-If you need the assistance of other health professionals, you should keep in constant contact with your primary care doctor and report any changes in the way you feel or any medication-related side effects.
-Each individual's experience with CAD and its complications is different; your health professionals will help tailor your treatment to best suit your needs.
+Although you may not need help from all of these providers, it is good to be aware of the full range of professionals you may encounter at some point during the course of your treatment.
+If you need the help of other health professionals, you should keep in constant contact with your primary care doctor and report any changes in the way you feel or any medicine-related side effects.
+Each individual's experience with CAD and with its complications is different.
+Your health professionals will help tailor your treatment to best suit your needs.

 What is the role of a primary care physician in caring for people with coronary artery disease?

 In some cases, your primary care physician (PCP)—usually an internist or family medicine physician—will serve as your care coordinator and be responsible for the day-to-day medical management of your coronary artery disease.
-In such circumstances, your PCP will be the one who evaluates your risk factors, performs diagnostic tests, and looks for evidence of other diseases.
+In these cases, your PCP will be the one who evaluates your risk factors, does diagnostic tests, and looks for evidence of other diseases.

-Once you are diagnosed with CAD, your PCP will help you develop a treatment plan and will also decide whether you need to start taking medications or whether you need certain procedures to diagnose the severity of your CAD.
+After you are diagnosed with CAD, your PCP will help you build a treatment plan and will also decide whether you need to start taking medicines or whether you need certain procedures to diagnose the severity of your CAD.
 For this reason, it is important that you are open with your doctor and make sure that he or she knows of any changes in your symptoms.

 In general, you should visit your PCP once every few months to make sure that you are on track with your CAD treatment and to continue with your general medical care.
-In addition to a physical exam at each visit, you and your doctor should review your progress with lifestyle modifications and, if applicable, experiences with your prescribed medications.
-If you have new or changing symptoms, your PCP may perform or request the following tests:
+In addition to a physical exam at each visit, you and your doctor should review your progress with lifestyle modifications and, if applicable, experiences with your prescribed medicines.
+If you have new or changing symptoms, your PCP may do or request tests to check your heart.

-What is the role of specialists in caring for people with coronary artery disease?
+What are the roles of specialists in caring for people with coronary artery disease?

-There are also specialists within cardiology.
-For example, an interventional cardiologist can perform a cardiac catheterization, an invasive procedure used to take X-rays of your arteries and diagnose any narrowed areas in your coronary arteries.
-An interventional cardiologist can also perform an angioplasty and place stents during a cardiac catheterization to open narrowed or blocked arteries.
+An interventional cardiologist can do a cardiac catheterization, an invasive procedure used to take X-rays of your arteries and diagnose any narrowed areas in your coronary arteries.
+An interventional cardiologist can also do an angioplasty and place stents during a cardiac catheterization to open narrowed or blocked arteries.

 What is the role of a cardiac surgeon?

-A cardiothoracic surgeon (also called a cardiovascular surgeon or a cardiac surgeon) is a specialist trained to perform these procedures.
-The two main circumstances in which you might see a cardiothoracic surgeon are as follows:
+A cardiothoracic surgeon (also called a cardiovascular surgeon or a cardiac surgeon) is a specialist trained to do this surgery.

 If you develop certain CAD-related complications, you may need to see a number of other specialists to treat your specific conditions.
 For example, you may need to see a nephrologist (kidney specialist) if you develop kidney problems or a neurologist (brain and nervous system specialist) if CAD leads to a stroke.
 Your primary care physician will direct you to the specialists who are skilled in treating your specific condition.
 You may be referred to the following specialists: